What's the Best Ceiling Fan?

 Ceiling Height

-Most ceiling fans require your ceiling height to be between 2.1 and 2.4 metres high.
+The National Construction Code requires minimum ceiling heights throughout your house to be between 2.1 and 2.4 metres, depending on the particular room.
+This, naturally, will have implications for your choice of ceiling fans.
 Each fan is slightly different and has a different height at which they work most optimally.

-If your ceilings are higher than this, you can install an extension downrod that will lower the fan to an optimum height.
-Alternatively, if your ceilings are too low but you still want the benefits of a ceiling fan, low profile fans are available.
-You can even get flush mounted ceiling fans for rooms with especially low ceilings!
+Are your ceilings much higher than this?
+That’s OK.
+You can actually install an extension downrod that will lower your ceiling fan to an optimum height that won’t leave you with stagnant warm air.
+Alternatively, if your ceilings are too low but you still want the benefits of a ceiling fan, there are low-profile fans available.
+You can even get flush-mounted ceiling fans for any room with a low flat ceiling!

 Ceiling Fan Size